Clickadelic/tailwind-dashboard/README.md

-# tailwind-dashboard
+# Tailwind Dashboard

-A dashboard theme, heavily inspired by Mantis Dashboard
+A dashboard theme, heavily inspired by Mantis Dashboard.